flatypus/custom-tab/README.md

 | *Custom search feature* |

 ## How to use:
-First, download as zip and unpack, or run `git clone https://github.com/flatypus/newtab`.
+First, click the green 'Code' button, download as zip, then unpack, or run `git clone https://github.com/flatypus/newtab`.
 This is meant to be a chrome extension, so open chrome extensions in developer mode, click load unpacked, and select this folder.
-Then, copy over the default .config.js file and edit it to suit your needs.
+Then, duplicate the default.config.js file, name it config.js, and edit it to suit your needs.

 Kinda inspired by [vincent's start page](https://github.com/vincor-qc/new-startpage) btw<br>